Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Remove-AzVirtualNetworkGatewayConnection.md

 ## SYNTAX

 ```
-Remove-AzureRmVirtualNetworkGatewayConnection -Name <String> -ResourceGroupName <String> [-Force] [-PassThru]
+Remove-AzVirtualNetworkGatewayConnection -Name <String> -ResourceGroupName <String> [-Force] [-PassThru]
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
 The Virtual Network Gateway Connection is the object representing the IPsec tunnel (Site-to-Site or Vnet-to-Vnet) connected to your Virtual Network Gateway in Azure.
-The **Remove-AzureRmVirtualNetworkGatewayConnection** cmdlet deletes the object of your connection based on Name and Resource Group Name.
+The **Remove-AzVirtualNetworkGatewayConnection** cmdlet deletes the object of your connection based on Name and Resource Group Name.

 ## EXAMPLES

 ### 1: Delete a Virtual Network Gateway Connection
 ```
-Remove-AzureRmVirtualNetworkGatewayConnection -Name myTunnel -ResourceGroupName myRG
+Remove-AzVirtualNetworkGatewayConnection -Name myTunnel -ResourceGroupName myRG
 ```

 Deletes the object of the Virtual Network Gateway Connection with the name "myTunnel" within the resource group "myRG"